 Andrew (Andy) P. Masetti was born in New York City and was raised in Yonkers and White Plains, NY.
 After receiving his B.A. with honors in music from Williams College, he joined General Electric's Financial Management Program in Schenectady, New York.
 During a fifteen year career with General Electric, Andy was a Corporate Auditor and held financial management positions in GE's power generation services, turbine, and aerospace businesses and was a consultant for government compliance programs.
 Subsequent to the sale of GE Aerospace to Martin Marietta, Andy joined Diagnostek Inc., a pharmacy benefit manager, as their Chief Financial Officer.
 He has been CFO of Harte Hanks Response Management business, VP-Finance and Principal Accounting Officer for Sun Healthcare Group, a leading senior care provider, CFO of Marriott's Senior Living Services business, CFO of ASI Health, a healthcare technology and business processing company and most recently, CFO of The PromptCare Companies.
 Andy is a member of the Financial Executives International, the Maryland Technology Council, and is a board member of the MidAtlantic Business Group on Health.

-Todd Arant is thrilled and honored to be joining the Choristers Guild Board of Directors.
-Todd serves as the Director of Traditional Worship Arts at Apex United Methodist Church in Apex, North Carolina, where he oversees a growing worship arts ministry including vocal and instrumental choirs for adults, youth, and children.
+Todd Arant serves as the Director of Traditional Worship Arts at Apex United Methodist Church in Apex, North Carolina, where he oversees a growing worship arts ministry including vocal and instrumental choirs for adults, youth, and children.
 He earned his bachelor’s degree in church music from Furman University and his master’s degree in choral conducting from Emory University.
 He is currently pursuing his doctorate in worship studies from the Institute for Worship Studies.
 In 2014, Todd completed his final year at the Choristers Guild Institute, becoming a certified director of young singers.
 Todd also holds leadership roles in the Fellowship of United Methodists in Music and Worship Arts.
 He recently chaired the worship team for Music and Worship Arts Week at Lake Junaluska, North Carolina, and currently serves as vice-president of the North Carolina Chapter of the Fellowship, which revived its highly successful children’s choir festival in 2015.
-Todd is married to his hometown sweetheart Allison, and they have three children: Clarkson, 3 and 6 month old twins, Anna Rast and Sims.
+Todd is married to his hometown sweetheart Allison, and they have three children: Clarkson, Anna Rast and Sims.

 John Sutton is a highly active leader in the choral arts.
-Dr. Sutton serves as the Director of Choral Activities and lectures in the School of Music at Azusa Pacific University located 30 minutes from downtown Los Angeles.
-There he conducts the Oratorio Choir, and the University Choir and Orchestra.
-He is Artistic Director of the Angeles Chorale; Conductor of Choral Ministries at Lake Avenue Church in Pasadena, CA; and Musical Director and Conductor for the Los Angeles Philharmonic Association annual Christmas Holiday Sing-a-Long.
-His Los Angeles work has included conducting on stage with Barbara Streisand and Julie Andrews as well as conducting music heard on publicity campaigns for the Spider Man and Harry Potter movie series.
+He is a full Professor in the School of Music at Azusa Pacific University (APU), located 30 minutes from downtown Los Angeles, where he conducts the University Choir, the APU Choral Scholars, and serves as the Director of Choral Activities.
+In addition, Dr. Sutton is the Artistic Director of the Angeles Chorale; Conductor of Choral Ministries at Lake Avenue Church in Pasadena, CA; and Musical Director and Conductor for the Los Angeles Philharmonic’s annual Christmas Holiday Sing-a-Long.
+His work in the L.A. scene has included conducting on stage with Barbara Streisand and Julie Andrews, and he continues to work actively in the Hollywood Studios, conducting music heard on television and movie theater campaigns for the Spider Man and Harry Potter movie series, and countless others.

-Dr. Sutton holds music degrees from Northwest College, San Jose State University and UCLA.
-Included in a busy international guest conducting schedule is his serving as the founding conductor/choral clinician for the Exulate Deo Festival in Buenas Aires.
-His wife, Cecilia Patino-Sutton, MD, PhD is Assistant Professor of Clinical Preventive Medicine at the Keck School of Medicine of USC.
+Dr. Sutton holds degrees in music from Northwest College, San Jose State University and UCLA, and keeps a busy schedule as workshop leader, choral clinician, and adjudicator in the areas of choral music, and worship leadership.
+His wife, Cecilia Patino-Sutton, MD, PhD is Associate Professor of Clinical Preventive Medicine at the Keck School of Medicine of USC.

 Ruth Szucs has been the Music Ministry Associate directing Children's Choirs & Handbells at First Baptist Church in Richmond, VA since 2000.
 She leads music in worship in the absence of the Associate Pastor for Christian Worship and is the preschool music teacher.
 She received the Choristers Guild Institute Certification as a Director of Young Singers in 2013.
 Ruth is a native of Charlottesville, VA.
 She graduated from James Madison University in 1985 with a BS, double majoring in Learning Disabled and Emotionally Disturbed Education with a minor in music.
 Ruth taught school in Chesterfield County for eight years.
 She is married to Richard Szucs and they have two children, Alexandra and Matthew.